Paolo Ramírez: X Factor (Chile)

 He finished 5th overall in the competition.

 American Television: Q'Viva!
 The Chosen

 To American audiences, Ramirez is best known for having performed an improv audition just outside Jennifer Lopez's vehicle in the 2012 reality television series Q'Viva!
 The Chosen, during her visit to Santiago, Chile in search of local talent for that show.

 He performed for Jennifer Lopez, Marc Anthony and Jamie King in order to win a permanent place at the Q'Viva live show in Las Vegas.
-At the time he sang "Te Recuerdo Amanda", composed and popularized by Victor Jara.
+At the time he sang "Te Recuerdo Amanda", composed and popularized by Víctor Jara.

 In the Los Angeles audition, he sang "Volver a Amar", a song by Cristian Castro.